Coder-Academy-Patterns/Spotlify/README.md

 ### Add helper for displaying duration as ##:##
 ### Change form to use select for choosing artist
+### Validate song and artist (max bio 8000 chars)
+### Display artist songs on their page

+### Add a colour scheme to the site
+### Display songs from different decades in a different colour scheme
+### Add a PlayCount model to the app, which you increment on a song’s #show page.
+Then add a top 10 songs page.

 ## Playlist
 - name: string